 It’s well worth taking at least a morning to stroll through the narrow streets of the old town.
-These lead into the main square where you can enjoy a drink and marvel at the sites.
+These lead into the main square where you can enjoy a drink and marvel at the sights.
 There are plenty of guides and maps available which highlight the more important buildings.
 (Even the Tourist Office is located in a fine Gothic building with Renaissance windows.)
 Do take time just to soak up the atmosphere and imagine what life was like over the centuries.
 The beautiful honey-coloured buildings are a sight to behold.
 Head to the Rue de la Republique for a modern shopping experience.

 Visit Sarlat during the first couple of months of the year and you could find yourself amidst a major food festival.
 In January, Sarlat is the venue for a renowned truffle festival while in March it’s all about the goose as the Fest d’Oie takes place.
 There is a square dedicated to the goose (Place aux Oies) which was once the venue for a fowl market.
 Its history is commemorated by large bronze statues of geese!

 Whit Sunday (which can fall in March, April or May) is the time of the Ringueta.
 This festival only takes place in even-numbered years and celebrates traditional sports and games of the Perigord.